sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

 ```

 ## FDB_ENTRY
-Considering the same topology as above, with 3 hosts configured on each switch, we will now try adding the STATIC and DYNAMIC FDB_ENTRY via config file through swssconfig, and the expectation is to see these entries on VPP end (data plane side).
+Considering the same topology as above, with 3 hosts configured on each switch, fdb entries of types STATIC and DYNAMIC can be added via config file through swssconfig command.
+The expectation is to see these entries on VPP end (data plane side).

-From here on we will referer the terms, **FDB - Forwading Data Base is on control plane SONiC** and **FIB - Fowarding Information Base on data plane VPP** .
+From here on refer to the terms, **FDB - Forwading Data Base is on control plane SONiC** and **FIB - Fowarding Information Base on data plane VPP**.

-To start with we can see in the below FDB table there is no Entry added yet on SONiC Control plane whereas few FIB entries are learnt when pings are run across the hosts 1 to 6.
-Each switch maintains its FIB which contains corresponding MAC address of Hosts learnt on that switch.
-Lets consider Switch 1 running on sonic-br1 container to test the feature as below,
+Examining the FDB table below using 'fdbshow' command, it is evident that no entries have been appended to the SONiC Control plane.
+Conversely, upon executing ping operations between hosts 1 to 6, certain FIB entries are added.
+Each switch maintains its own FIB, with the respective MAC addresses of the hosts learned on that particular switch.
+For the purpose of evaluating the feature, consider below scenario invloving SONiC Switch 1 configured as sonic-br1 container.

 ```
 fdbshow